 What should be the suppression scale M in the above operator be?
-We have assumed that the gauge fields (contrary to the large extra dimensional scenario) live in the bulk.
+We have assumed, that the gauge fields (contrary to the large extra dimensional scenario) live in the bulk.
 This means that we have a 5D gauge theory.
 However, the 5D gauge coupling is not dimensionless, and therefore the 5D gauge theory is not renormalizable.
-This simply means that at some scale M the 5D gauge interactions will become strong, and above this scale the perturbative definition of the theory should not be trusted.
+This simply means, that at some scale M the 5D gauge interactions will become strong, above which the perturbative definition of the theory should not be trusted.
 However, below that scale the theory is a perfectly well-defined effective field theory, which however has to be completed in the ultra-violet (above the scale M).
 The real question is how the scale M is related to the length of the extra dimension and the 4D gauge coupling.
-The scale at which the theory becomes strongly coupled is where the effective dimensionless coupling $g_5^2M$ becomes as large as a loop factor,
+The scale at which the theory becomes strongly coupled is where the effective dimensionless coupling g_5^2M becomes as large as a loop factor,

-$$\frac{g_5^2 M}{16\pi^2} \sim 1. \tag{3.26}$$
+$$\frac{g_5^2 M}{16\pi^2} \sim 1. {(3.26)}$$